Best Time to Visit Alaska

 - Early May: Copper River Delta Shorebird Festival

-- July through September: black bears, grizzlies and brown bears fish the salmon runs
+- July: black bears, grizzlies and brown bears fish the salmon runs

 - Late August: Thousands of sandhill cranes migrate through Fairbanks